alexdillon/GroupMePluginDemos/README.md

 # GroupMe Desktop Client Plugin Demos
 Samples for the Group-Chat Option Plugin and the Message Composer Plugin
 - EffectDemo: Basic template for a message composer plugin.
 This plugin format can be used to offer message suggestions based on what a user has typed.
-- GroupPluginDemoWPF: Group Plugins can be invoked for a specific Group or Chat (direct message) from the dropdown menu at the top.
-This is demo that opens a plain WPF window and displays the name of the selected group.
+- GroupPluginDemoWPF-MVVM: Group Plugins can be invoked for a specific Group or Chat (direct message) from the dropdown menu at the top.
+This is demo that opens a  WPF window and displays the name of the selected group.
+The most recent message in the group is shown from cache, as well as the most recently cached message (from any group).
-- GroupPluginDemoWPF-MVVM: This example is similar to the GroupPluginDemoWPF one, except using MVVM.
 MvvmLight is included.

 ## Build
 In order to build the plugins, they must have references to GroupMeClientApi and GroupMeClientPlugin from the GroupMeClient repository.